Skip to Main Content

 Ideal Customer Profile (ICP)

 Identifying and understanding the demographics, geographics, and psychographics of your Ideal Customer — who you serve best — removes ambiguity from your go-to-market strategy and provides a clear target for your teams to focus on.
-Knowing your Ideal Customer is vital in helping you maintain the future-focused Vision you need as an organization.
+Knowing your Ideal Customer is vital in helping you maintain the future-focused vision you need as an organization.
 Aim for having 90% of your customers be Ideal Customers.
 The more Ideal Customers, the more efficient and effective your business practices will become.

 Find out more in our Ideal Customers Brief.

-Unique Value Proposition (UVP)
+Compelling Value Proposition (CVP)

 • Lowest cost